BuroHappoldMachineLearning/LearningMaterials/Good_code_guidelines.md

 [Named Tuples](https://www.geeksforgeeks.org/namedtuple-in-python/) are also a bad idea.
 Dataclasses are much easier to understand, to manage and to reuse.

-### 1.3 If you have an input or output Dictionary, please strive to type-annotate them.
+### 1.3 For input or output Dictionaries, please strive to type-annotate them.

 Dictionaries are ok as an output or input, but please strive to type-annotate them.
 Please see the below point.